browol/tcpdump-daemonset/README.md

 2. Edit the following parameters to match your environment:

    - `RELEASE_NAME`: The name of your TCPdump DaemonSet release.
-   - `CAPTURE_PREFIX`: The prefix used for your capture files, if different.
-   - `LOCAL_DIR`: The local directory where you want to save the capture files.
+   - `NAMESPACE`: The namespace where you want to deploy daemonset to execute tcpdump CLI.

 3. Save the script file and close the text editor.